Looking for the best campfire tricks, tips & hacks for your next camping adventure? You’ve come to the right place!

 • Do not pull sticks out of the fire.

-• Do not sit on the fire ring or rocks around the campfire.
-They will heat up quickly and they’ll stay hot for a long time.
+• Do not sit on the fire ring or a large rock around the campfire.
+Hot coals heat up quickly and they’ll stay hot for a long time.
 (Be sure everything near the fire is cooled before allowing children in the area- most campfire burns are from day-old campfires!)

-• When it’s time to put the fire out, dump lots of water on it, stir it with a shovel, then dump more water on it.
-Make sure it is cold before leaving the campsite.
+• When it’s time to put the fire out, pour water on it, stir it with a shovel, then dump more water on it.
+Make sure hot embers and any large logs not fully burned are extinguished before leaving the campsite.
 If it’s too hot to touch, it’s too hot to leave!

-If you follow these rules, everyone will remain safe, enjoy all of your fun campfire tricks, and you are guaranteed a fun-filled, relaxing camping experience.
+If you follow these rules, everyone will remain safe, enjoy all of your fun campfire tips, and you are guaranteed a fun-filled, relaxing camping experience.